 where we recall that $I$ is the identity matrix and $\tilde{Q}(.,.)$ is defined in (\ref{def_pi_Q_tilda1}).
-Since $\nbE\left(\left[s_t(x,y)\right]_{(x,y)\in {\cal S}^2} \right)$ is the second term in the right-hand side of \eqref{decompose_psi}, one thus obtains \eqref{eq_psi_tilda}.
+Since $\nbE([s_t(x,y)]_{(x,y)\in {\cal S}^2} )$ is the second term in the right-hand side of \eqref{decompose_psi}, one thus obtains \eqref{eq_psi_tilda}.

 Finally, \eqref{ren_eq_psi_tilda} is obtained by considering again $[N_t=0]\iff [T_1>t]$ and $[N_t>0]\iff [T_1\le t]$ and conditioning with respect to $T_1$. \end{proof} It is known that a multidimensional integral equation such as \eqref{ren_eq_psi_tilda} cannot be solved in general.
-One particular case is when arrivals occur according to a Poisson process, in which case one has the following result. \begin{prop} If $\tau\sim {\cal E}(\lambda)$ for $\lambda>0$, then $\tilde{\psi}(s,t)$ is the unique solution to the first order linear (matrix) differential equation
+One particular case is when arrivals occur according to a Poisson process, in which case one has the following result. \begin{prop} If $\tau\sim {\cal E}(\lambda)$ for $\lambda>0$, then $\tilde{\psi}(s,t)$ is the unique solution to the first-order linear (matrix) differential equation

-with the initial condition $\tilde{\psi}(s,0)= I$ from (\ref{eq_psi_tilda}). \end{prop} Note that, even though \eqref{Poisson_ODE} admits a unique solution, $\tilde{\psi}(s,t)$ is not explicit except in particular cases e.g. when $P=I$, i.e. when there is not Markov interference in the model, as indeed in that case the differential equation \eqref{Poisson_ODE} can be solved componentwise.
-Also note that a similar differential equation was obtained when $\delta=0$ in \cite[Theorem 3.1]{MT02} for the joint generating function, when interarrival is Matrix exponential distributed. \begin{proof} Setting $dF(y)=\lambda e^{-\lambda y}dy$ and $\bar{F}(t)=e^{-\lambda t}$ in \eqref{ren_eq_psi_tilda} and differentiating with respect to $t$ yields \eqref{Poisson_ODE}. \end{proof}
+with the initial condition $\tilde{\psi}(s,0)= I$ from (\ref{eq_psi_tilda}). \end{prop} Note that, even though \eqref{Poisson_ODE} admits a unique solution, $\tilde{\psi}(s,t)$ is not explicit except for particular cases e.g. when $P=I$.
+That is, when there is no Markov interference in the model, the differential equation \eqref{Poisson_ODE} can be solved componentwise.
+Also note that a similar differential equation was obtained when $\alpha=0$ in \cite[Theorem 3.1]{MT02} for the joint generating function, when interarrival times are matrix exponentially distributed. \begin{proof} Setting $dF(y)=\lambda e^{-\lambda y}dy$ and $\bar{F}(t)=e^{-\lambda t}$ in \eqref{ren_eq_psi_tilda} and differentiating with respect to $t$ yields \eqref{Poisson_ODE}. \end{proof}